nekumonokat/ACCT679_Visual_Analytics_for_Accounting/README.md

 * \[BAR CHART] Sales Breakdown (July and Dec Sales + month before advertising)

-    - Add commentary on efficacy of advertising sales
+    - Add commentary that November advertisement is more effective